purduesigbots/pros-docs/v5/cli/conductor.rst

 ============

 Conductor is PROS's templating and project management facility.
-It is responsible for resolving versions of the PROS kernel, user libraries.
+It is responsible for resolving versions of the PROS kernel and user libraries.
 It also provides information about a PROS project to other PROS facilities, like providing the target platform (e.g. V5 or Cortex) to the upload utility.